egorshulga/react-native-samsung-accessory/CONTRIBUTING.md

 We use [TypeScript](https://www.typescriptlang.org/) for type checking, [ESLint](https://eslint.org/) with [Prettier](https://prettier.io/) for linting and formatting the code, and [Jest](https://jestjs.io/) for testing.

 Our pre-commit hooks verify that the linter and tests pass when committing.

-### Scripts

-The `package.json` file contains various scripts for common tasks:

-- `yarn bootstrap`: setup project by installing all dependencies and pods.
-- `yarn typescript`: type-check files with TypeScript.
-- `yarn lint`: lint files with ESLint.
-- `yarn test`: run unit tests with Jest.
-- `yarn example start`: start the Metro server for the example app.
-- `yarn example android`: run the example app on Android.
-- `yarn example ios`: run the example app on iOS.

 ### Sending a pull request